jmunozji/ASGBD/_posts/2023-07-22-Windows_Server_in_AWSAcademy.markdown

 In the following images we can see how to use KRDC to make the connection.

-Just select protocol RDP and the public IP address.
+Just select protocol RDP and the public DNS (instead of the IP shown in the image).

 ![WindowsServerInstallation](../assets/Windows_Server_in_Azure/19.png)